Terms and Conditions

 - if emailed, on the date sent, unless the recipient is able to demonstrate that the email failed to be delivered.

-- London if the Customer is principally located in Europe, the Middle East or Africa;
+- London, United Kingdom, if the Promoter or Customer is principally located in Europe, the Middle East or Africa;

-- Dallas, Texas if the Customer is principally located in the USA, Canada, Central or South America; and
+- Dallas, Texas, if the Promoter or Customer is principally located in the USA, Canada, Central or South America; and

-- New South Wales, Australia if the Customer is principally located anywhere else in the world.
+- New South Wales, Australia, if the Promoter or Customer is principally located anywhere else in the world.

-18.6 VariationThis Agreement may not be amended or varied except by written agreement.
+The Agreement may not be amended or varied except by written agreement between the parties.

 - is the whole agreement between the parties; and

-- supersedes all oral and written communications by or on behalf of any of the parties in relation to the subject matter of this Agreement.
+- supersedes all oral and written communications by or on behalf of any of the parties in relation to the subject matter of the Agreement.